Darren Smith (footballer, born 1988)

-Darren Lee Smith (born 27 March 1988) is a Scottish professional footballer who is a free agent.
+Darren Lee Smith (born 27 March 1988) is a Scottish former professional footballer.

 Smith represented the Scotland national under-21 football team once and played nearly 60 Scottish Premier League (SPL) games for Motherwell.
-He has also played for Ross County, Stenhousemuir, Stirling Albion, Clyde, Edinburgh City and East Kilbride onloan.
+He has also played for Ross County, Stenhousemuir, Stirling Albion, Clyde, Edinburgh City and East Kilbride on loan.

 Early life

 Smith was born in Lanark and attended Carluke High School in South Lanarkshire.

 Club career

 Motherwell

 Smith started his football career at boyhood heroes Motherwell, and became one of their youngest ever players when he made his debut aged 16, appearing as a substitute against Inverness CT in the 2004–05 season.
 It would be the 2005–06 season before he would feature in the team again, coming on as a substitute as Motherwell defeated Falkirk 5–0.
 A few days later, he scored his first goal for the club against St Mirren in the League Cup.
 He then suffered an injury which ruled him out for the rest of the season.

 The 2006–07 season was a more prolific one for Smith.
 Despite this being an unsuccessful season for Motherwell, who finished 10th in the SPL, Smith made 13 starts and 6 substitute appearances, scoring three goals.
 The first and most notable of his goals was a last minute equaliser against Celtic on 30 December 2006.

 The 2007–08 season was Smith's most successful in his time at Motherwell so far, as Motherwell finished 3rd in the SPL and qualified for the UEFA Cup.
 He made 27 appearances, scoring four goals.
 Two came against Aberdeen in the SPL, the second being the opener in the 2–1 victory on 10 May that effectively sealed Motherwell's UEFA Cup qualification.

 Smith found himself on the fringes of the first team in the 2008–09 season, making only one start and failing to find the net.
 At the start of the 2009–10 season, he was forced to have hip surgery after tearing cartilage during pre-season.

 Smith spent a month on loan at Stenhousemuir in early 2010, but played only twice due to injury.

 Smith was released by Motherwell at the end of the 2009–10 season.